We know you will want to take home souvenirs from your Barbados vacation. That’s why we’ve outlined some great ideas, just for you!

 During your stay, you’ll notice locals in Barbados eat this infamous hot pepper sauce with anything and everything, and you may just find yourself getting into this Bajan habit yourself!
 There are many varieties of hot pepper sauce to choose from, each with varying levels of spice, and to suit any taste.

 Did you know?
-This spicy sauce is one of the main ingredients in many traditional Bajan dishes – see our Barbados recipes for more delicious treats for you to try.
+This spicy sauce is one of the essential ingredients in many traditional Bajan dishes – see our Barbados recipes for more delicious treats for you to try.

 — Bajan Rum Cake (aka ‘black cake’)